ICC to broadcast online commencement ceremony May 14

-Itawamba Community College will broadcast an online commencement ceremony to honor the Class of 2020, at 7 p.m., May 14.
+FULTON - Itawamba Community College will broadcast an online commencement ceremony to honor the Class of 2020 at 7 p.m.
+May 14.

 The ceremony will be broadcast via ICC’s Facebook Live and on www.LetsGoICCTV.com/red.